 Two further processing units were added in March/April 2018.
 The first of these was a block resining facility.
 Some blocks need to be strengthened on the outside before they go to the gang saws in order to ensure an even cut.
 This is achieved by vacuum sealing resin and fibreglass onto the surface of a block.
 The block resining facility was designed and built locally.

 The second was the company's first cut to size processing line.
 This is a state of the art Italian CNC bridge cutter capable of producing high volumes of stone tiles and larger polygonal shapes.
 It is the most sophisticated machine of its type in the Balkans (including Greece) and was already producing tiles for export to the UK and Italy in its first week of operation.

-With the CNC bridge cutter now operational, Fox is able to satisfy three separate marble market segments - block, slab and cut to size.
+With its growing cut to size capacity, Fox is able to satisfy three distinct marble market segments - block, slab and, of course, cut to size.
 The block market is primarily in countries which have their own stone processing industries such as India, China and Turkey.
-Finished slab is the preferred product for Fox Marble's US customers whilst the European market more usually demands cut to size.
+Finished slab is the preferred product for Fox Marble's US customers whilst the local and wider European market more usually demands cut to size.

-Whether it is block from the quarries or processed stone from the factory, Fox Marble is proud to realise its strategic corporate vision of delivering its exclusive high quality marble and marble-grade limestone to the world market at the most competitive prices possible.
+Whether it is block from the quarries or processed stone from the factory, Fox Marble is proud to be realising its strategic corporate vision of delivering its exclusive high quality marble and marble-grade limestone to the world market at the most competitive prices possible.